mafalb/ansible-collection-tls/roles/certificate/README.md

 tls_file_layouts:
 - singlekey             # cert, key and chain in separate files
 - privatepem            # cert, key and chain in one file
+- cert+chain            # cert and chain in one file
 ```

 singlekey: